zimolzak/birthday-party/list.md

   [criquetshirts.com](https://criquetshirts.com), around $90.
 Size:
   medium.

-- **Sandals**: slightly dressy, for outdoors, similar to my current ones, which are from L.L.
-Bean.
-Dark leather strap.
-No strap on the heel.
-The kind that go between big toe and 2nd toe, *not* the kind that go all the way over the instep.
-See example: ![example of flip-flops I like](/birthday-party/flipflop.jpg)

-- Some kind of short sleeve **polo shirt**, *not* all-cotton, lightweight.
-Probably solid color.
-OK brands: Izod, Under Armour, Adidas.
-The kind I like are often sold as "golf performance wicking something something."

-- **Short sleeve button-front** shirt, casual, all cotton.
-Usually size large.

 - New **belt**.
 Brown or black leather, for work.
 Simple design without a lot of stitching or decoration.
 Strap has to be 36 inches to fit correctly with enough leeway.